 Students may begin classroom orientation shortly after registration.
-Students are required to complete classroom orientation prior to starting their first undergraduate course.
+It is recommended that students complete classroom orientation prior to starting their first course.
 The purpose of classroom orientation is to help the student navigate the LMS, understand the process for successfully completing a course, and utilize all helpful student resources.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a U.S. federal law that gives students access to their records and protects the privacy of their education records.
 Lionel University may not disclose personally identifiable information about students or allow inspection of their education records without written permission unless such action is covered by certain exceptions permitted by the act.